All best sellers

 Airbrushing work requires a high level of cleanliness and hygiene.
 Most of the problems that arise when painting with airbrushes are always due to not having them properly cleaned or not using the right cleaner for each type of paint.

-Acrylics can use distilled water, alcohol, or specific acrylic cleaners, but on the other hand, solvent-based ones need acetone or other more specific cleaners that can be very toxic, so we recommend using acrylic paints whenever possible.
+Acrylics can use distilled water, alcohol, or specific airbrush cleaner, but on the other hand, solvent-based ones need acetone or other more specific cleaners that can be very toxic, so we recommend using acrylic paints whenever possible.

 Both expensive and cheap airbrushes require proper care and maintenance so that they can greatly increase their lifespan.
 For this, it is important to clean it right after each use and at the end of the painting session.
 In this sense, there are 2 types of cleaning, the quick one between color and color, and the deep or final cleaning at the end.
 Deeper cleaning requires cleaners compatible with each paint and often cleaning brushes or cleaning needles, and even ultrasonic cleaners, although the latter is too specific.